emmt/ArrayTools.jl/README.md

 Call `colons(n)` if you need a `n`-tuple of colons `:`.
 When `n` is known at compile time, it is faster to call `colons(Val(n))`.

-:warning: **Warning** A current limitation of the rubber index is that it will confuse the interpretation of the `end` token appearing in the same index list *after* the rubber index.
+:warning: **Warning.** A current limitation of the rubber index is that it will confuse the interpretation of the `end` token appearing in the same index list *after* the rubber index.
 This is beacuse the parser wrongly assumes that the rubber index counts for a single dimension.
 The `end` token may however